joonas-niinisto/Aktia-Challenge-2021/README.md

 ## Submission requirements
 ### Submit your work:
-* As a git repository (Preferred way).
+* As a git repository (preferred way).
 Make sure your repo is public and submit a link to it via email.
 * Or all files directly via email.

 ### Suggested tools / approaches